A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Discussion and open problems

 \section{Discussion and open problems}

 In the second half of these lectures we have provided new insights into the RH.
 We have actually proposed several concrete strategies towards its proof which are all based on analysis.
-Let us list some of the main open problems, namely what is needed to complete this program.
+Let us list some of the main open problems, namely what would be needed to complete this program.

 \begin{enumerate} \item Is there a more rigorous derivation of our main equation \eqref{Bzero}, i.e. $\theta + \theta' = (2n+1) \pi$?
-It is a powerful new equation that is valid whether the RH is true or not and contains detailed information about the zeros since they enumerated by the integer $n$.
+It is a powerful new equation that is valid whether the RH is true or not and contains detailed information about the zeros since they are enumerated by an integer $n$.
 It is evidently correct and captures all zeros, trivial or non-trivial, of the multitude of functions considered in this paper, including functions with zeros off of the critical line, where the RH fails.
 This seems to be a matter of carefully defining the limit as one approaches a zero.

 \item Can one prove there is a unique solution to the transcendental equation \eqref{exact_eq2} for every $n$?
 As explained, this would imply the RH is true since then $N_0 (T) = N(T)$.
 We provided arguments that the $\delta \to 0^+$ prescription smooths out the function $S(y)$ sufficiently so that there is indeed a unique solution.
 We also showed that it is precisely this property that fails for the Davenport-Heilbronn function, where the RH is false.